joeyhdz/Brewery-Case-Study/ProjectMarkdown.md

     are working with, additionally, we are able to understand the size of data that we have.

-2. Viewing the datasets allowed us to identify similar columns within the 2 groups that we could use to merge the data.
-Merging the data together allows us to create a dataframe that contains all we need in one location.
-We will not yet merge the data within this step but we do take action and rename any columns that may be of intrest.
+2. Viewing the data sets allowed us to identify similar columns within the 2 groups that we could use to merge the data.
+Merging the data together allows us to create a data frame that contains all we need in one location.
+We will not yet merge the data within this step but we do take action and rename any columns that may be of interest.
     What you will find if you look at the data is that we changed both data brewery identification columns to the title ‘Brewery_id’ so that we could merge the data with this as our bridge variable.